Biodynamic Massage Therapy

 • A desire for deeper rest and integration

-• A preference a therapeutic approach that is soothing, respectful, and attuned to the body’s own intelligence
+• A preference for a therapeutic approach that is soothing, respectful, and attuned to the body’s own intelligence

 • A curiosity to learn more about yourself